AmrMod/my-startup-app/README.md

 ---

 📦 Deployment
 This app is deployed on Vercel.
-You can deploy your own version in seconds by clicking below:

 ---